serapath/task-messenger/SPEC_TM.md

 # Task Messenger

 ### Goals
-1. we want all user interaction recorded and potentially replayable (redo/undo)
+1. we want all user interaction recorded and potentially replayable (redo/undo), even expand/collapse and scroll position.
-2. we want the current state of the task structure saved (so we can load or restore it from a database without the need to replay all the interaction again)
+2. we want the current state of the task structure saved (so we can load or restore it from a database without the need to replay all the interaction again).
+By current state we also mean expand/collapse status of DOM nodes and scroll position
 3. we want to store task data structure and UI state separately
 4. we want to be able to export those to a json file
 5. we want to be able to import that from a json file